Shoulder Pain Treatment

 Impingement

 Just as the term implies, when you have shoulder impingement this means that something is getting pinched or impinged.
 A common problem is rotator cuff impingement.
-This is when one of your small rotator cuff muscles (supraspinatus) gets pinched between your upper arm bone or humerus and your shoulder blade or scapula.
+This is when one of your small rotator cuff muscles (usually your supraspinatus) gets pinched between your upper arm bone or humerus and your shoulder blade or scapula

-Just as there are different colours in a rainbow, there are different ways you can hurt your shoulder.
+Just as there are different colours in a rainbow, there are a number of different shoulder pain causes.
 Some of the most obvious ways are being involved in an accident or falling on your arm or shoulder.
 Other popular ways are due to repetitive motions like hitting a volleyball, swimming or swinging your golf club.

 Imbalance